oracle-livelabs/security/database/story/story-hack/story-hack.md

     - Now, you can see the SQL query executed by this form which displays the results
     - This query gives you the information of the number of columns requested, their name, the tables in use, and their relationship.
 That information helps you know what database columns relate to which columns in the application's user interface.

-7. Now, based on this information, you can use a "UNION-based" SQL injection query to display sensitive data you want to extract.
+7. Based on this information, you can use a "UNION-based" SQL injection query to display sensitive data you want to extract.
 Here, we will use this query to extract `USER_ID, MEMBER_ID, PAYMENT_ACCT_NO` and `ROUTING_NUMBER` from the `DEMO_HR_SUPPLEMENTAL_DATA` table.

     ```
     <copy>